mainwp/mainwp/readme.txt

 = 6.1 =
 * Important: Version 6.1 includes internal connection handling changes.
 Rolling back to a version earlier than 6.1 may temporarily disconnect child sites from your MainWP Dashboard.
 If this happens, reconnect the affected sites from the Manage Sites page using the Reconnect bulk action.
+* Fixed: Improved validation when restoring saved table layouts to ensure saved column structures match the current table, preventing broken or incorrect table displays after updates.
+* Fixed: Resolved an issue with saving plugin and theme notes on Auto Update pages.
 * Updated: Improved code quality and internal handling in several areas.
+* Updated: Improved uptime column rendering in the sites list with intelligent caching for faster display of uptime information.
+* Updated: Updated the PHPSecLib library to the latest version.

 = 6.0.12 - 5-5-2026 =